Taking a step towards healing in a relationship is a radical act of courage.

 I applaud your resilience and strength in continuing to move towards connection.
 Let me help you find your way back to each other, find new ways of connecting, by increasing awareness and understanding of self, your partner, and the relationship.

 With me, you will get someone who is compassionate, warm, direct, and collaborative.
-I will be attuned to both of you and will also gently challenge you to expand the ways you understand our world.
+I will be attuned to you and will also gently challenge you to expand the ways you understand our world.
 Always, our work together will be something we co-create.

 I stand on the shoulders of wise and compassionate healers.
 My deep gratitude to the following people who have shaped me as a clinician and a human: